WHO promises analysis of Ebola response, won't comment on reported flaws

 The WHO said in a statement that it would not comment on an internal document cited in an Associated Press story on Friday, saying it was a first draft that had not been fact-checked and was "part of an on-going analysis of our response".

 "We cannot divert our limited resources from the urgent response to do a detailed analysis of the past response.
-That review will come, but only after this outbreak is over," the organization said.
+That review will come, but only after this outbreak is over," the organisation said.

 Ebola has killed at least 4,546 people in Liberia, Sierra Leone and Guinea, the WHO said on Friday.
 However, with at least half the cases going unreported and a 70 percent fatality rate, by WHO estimates, the true toll is probably more than 12,000.